zazzaze/WebKocketus/README.md

  - receive messages as ByteArray using Coroutines Flow

  ## Limitations
- WebKocketus works only with URI `wss` scheme, like `wss://localhost:8080`
+ WebKocketus works only with URI `wss` scheme like `wss://localhost:8080`

  ## What`s new
  You can research changes in [Changelog file](Changelog.md)